seldstein/personal-site-hugo/content/posts/the-lighthouse.md

 ---
 title: "Absence of Meaning in 'The Lighthouse'"
-description: Such a successful exercise in atmosphere that we forget that the thing we’re watching may very well be about nothing.
 lead: Such a successful exercise in atmosphere that we forget that the thing we’re watching may very well be about nothing.
 date: 2022-04-05T00:28:19-06:00
 draft: false